shrikebyte/shrikebyte.github.io/content/_index.md

 - **Fixing and improving existing botched systems** We've all been there before.
-It's that terrifying codebase that everyone else is too afraid to touch because it's slowly devolved into such an incomprehensible mess.
+It's that terrifying codebase that everyone else is too afraid to touch because it's slowly devolved into such an incomprehensible mess and the last person to work on it retired 10 years ago.
 Let us clean it up and fix all those outstanding bugs.
 - **Legacy design migration**
   Is it becoming more difficult to source parts for that 25-year old board?